 Don’t believe me?
 How many people now make sure they thank the bus driver?
 Told ya.

-In celebration of their 10,000th Instagram post, the lads have coordinated a collection of their finest content: very much the creme de la creme of Antipodean shareable memes and videos, often of people on extra-curricula substances chewing their face off (we’re looking at you, Shannon Noll).
+In celebration of their 10,000th Instagram post, the Browncardigan lads have coordinated a collection of their finest content: very much the creme de la creme of Antipodean shareable memes and videos, often of people on extra-curricula substances chewing their face off (we’re looking at you, Shannon Noll).

 Scroll down, and enjoy, c*nce.